-New scholarship in honour of transgender woman for people 'pushed to the margins'
+New scholarship aimed at chipping away at barriers to education for transgender people of colour | CBC News

 Dalmar's was simple.

-"I'm going to meet a guy and buy a house and move to suburbia," Mohamed recalled his friend saying.
+"I'm going to meet a guy and buy a house and move to suburbia," Mohamed recalled is friend saying.
 "We all laughed."

 To some, it would have otherwise been mundane.
 But for Dalmar, a black, Muslim, transgender woman, it was a dream that would ultimately remain unfulfilled.